THIS NEW WEBSITE IS UNDER CONSTRUCTION. SECTIONS ARE CONTINUING TO BE ADDED.

 United States of America

-"It's time we all unite to make traffic safety a top priority again, and that includes bringing back highly visible enforcement."
+"It's time we all unite to make road safety a top priority again, and that includes bringing back highly visible enforcement."

 Jim Santilli, CEO, NTSO